bazaarvoice/bv-android-sdk/README.md

 **Note:** IntelliJ IDEA should also work, but Eclipse is explicitly supported.

--
-Getting Started
-==
+## What's Included
+This package includes the following:

+* Android SDK based on Bazaarvoice Developer API
-1. Read the Quick Start guide to get familiar with installation and building a bare-bones, simple application that uses the SDK.
+* Quick Start Guide - Quickly get familiar with installation and building a bare-bones, simple application that uses the SDK
-2. The documentation, located in the doc folder, provides additional information into the capabilities of the SDK itself.
-3. Sample applications, located in the Apps folder, provide example uses of the SDK and implementation best practices.
+* Reference applications
+ * **Product browse example:** Illustrates using the Bazaarvoice Android SDK to query, browse and display ratings and reviews for products
+ * **Review submission example:** Illustrates using the Bazaarvoice Android SDK to submit a photo-review that includes a user generated photo (camera/gallery), star rating and review text.
+ * **Intent registration example:** Illustrates using the Bazaarvoice Android SDK to register an intent with an Android phone to allow sharing a photo from any context.